the practical kitchen

 thick and fluffy focaccia pizza

-This homemade focaccia pizza recipe is a thick and fluffy version of my thin crust pepperoni pizza.
-It bakes up in a 9x13" baking dish on a baking steel for an extra crispy bottom and is topped with my simple no-cook pizza sauce, shredded mozzarella cheese, and deliciously crisp rows of pepperoni.
+This homemade focaccia pizza recipe bakes up in a 9x13" baking dish on top of a baking steel for an extra-crispy bottom and is topped with my simple no-cook pizza sauce, shredded mozzarella cheese, and deliciously crisp rows of pepperoni.

 Whether you're looking for a hearty weeknight meal or a fun dinner party option, this focaccia pizza is sure to impress.
 So grab your favorite apron and get ready to create a thick slab pizza masterpiece that will have everyone coming back for seconds!